RATP Group Governance

 The executive committee

-The Comex is made up of eleven members, both men and women, who each have full responsibility for one or several departments, which includes the management of their day-to-day operations.
+The Comex, chaired by Jean Castex, is made up of tenmembers, both men and women, who each have full responsibility for one or several departments, which includes the management of their day-to-day operations.

 The Comex comprises:

-Jean-Yves Leclercq, RATP Group Director of Business and Financial Performance
+Mr Jean-Yves Leclercq, RATP Group Director of Strategy, Finance and Sustainable Performance

-Jean Agulhon, Deputy Chief Executive Officer, Group Director of the Human Resources division
+Mr Jean Agulhon, RATP Group Director of the Human Resources division

 The board of directors